fullctl/docs.fullctl.com/docs/index.md

 - DeviceCtl - manage your physical infrastructure, assign ports and logical configurations, and maintain a SoT for easy configuration and monitoring
 - custom Ctl - you can integrate FullCtl’s SoT with your existing workflow or custom code through our rich API, or 20c can create custom integrations for your specific needs

-# About this Documentation

-FullCtl documentation is divided into two main sections.
-The first is a series of use case workflow guides to walk you through setting up and implementing common implementations such as an IXP.
-The second section is a reference guide to the various components and definitions as used by FullCtl.
-It is recommended that you read through a workflow guide that is appropriate to your use case, then use the reference guide as needed to get further information about the various modules.

 Contact us: <a href="mailto: hello@fullctl.com" target="_blank">hello@fullctl.com</a>